neethu-codes/E-commerce-chatbot/README.md

 - **faq**: Triggered when users ask questions related to the platform's policies or general information. eg. Is online payment available?
 - **sql**: Activated when users request product listings or information based on real-time database queries. eg. Show me all nike shoes below Rs.
 3000.
-- **small_talk**: Activated when users request product listings or information based on real-time database queries. eg. Show me all nike shoes below Rs.
-3000.
+- **small_talk**: Engaged when users ask casual, conversational questions or initiate friendly exchanges with the chatbot. eg. How are you? or Tell me a joke.

 ## Architecture